hiepnguyen57/meta-beaglebone/README.md

 The u-boot version is 2014.04

-The root file system base on meta-ti layer
+The root file system base on `meta-ti` layer

-Device tree binatries are generated and installed that support
+Device tree binatries are generated and installed that support:

 1. Beaglebone black (am335x-boneblack.dtb)
 2. Beaglebone green wireless (am335x-bonegreen-wireless.dtb)